Ampersand character not correctly encoded

 The organization is set to "U.S. Fish %26amp; Wildlife Service".

-#1 Updated by Shaun Walbridge almost 11 years ago
+#1 Updated by Shaun Walbridge over 12 years ago

 To properly fix this bug, we'll need to add tests for character conversions, to make sure that we aren't introducing regressions with our fixes.
 Add test documents which break the system, and then afterward add the necessary fixes.

 register-dataset.cgi has no testing, and may also be the source of this bug.

 #2 Updated by Matt Jones over 12 years ago

 Register-dataset.cgi may not have any testing itself, but it is based on Metacat.pm which does have a test suite in the module definition library.
 So, I think that extending the tests in Metacat.pm should help in covering multiple scripts like register-dataset.cgi that might make use of it for inserting and updating data to metacat.